AlexVPopov/alexvpopov.github.io/source/_posts/2013-10-31-allow-users-to-authenticate-with-username-only-using-devise-activeadmin-rails-4-and-ruby-2.markdown

 Now comes the real work of generating your user model and doing a few tweaks.

-#### Devise inilizier
+#### Devise initializer

 Modify the Devise initializer under `config/initalizers/devire.rb`.
-In particular change the following lines to look like this:
+In particular, change the following lines to look like this:

 ```ruby
 config.case_insensitive_keys = [ :email, :username ]